U-values play a huge part in determining the energy performance of a building.

 How do I get a U-value calculation?

-We often find that architects will calculate U-values themselves.
-Alternatively, you can request U-value calculations from the insulation manufacturer.
-You can use their online calculator if they have one, or contact them directly.
+Some design teams will calculate U-values themselves.
+Alternatively, you can request U-value calculations from the insulation manufacturer via their online calculator if they have one, or contact them directly.

 Some further information